-There have been scattered rain and mountain snow showers plus a few thunderstorms around today as a disturbance has been impacting the state.
-It has also been cooler and a little breezy today.
 Around Helena, rain and mountain snow showers are likely this evening and tonight, and snow levels will drop down to ~5000 feet, so some lower elevation locations may see a little wet snow.
 In north-central Montana, there will be some scattered rain and mountain snow showers around this evening and tonight, especially in western and southern portions of north-central Montana.
 Isolated thunderstorms are also possible this evening and tonight.
+It is also going to be cool tonight as lows are going to be in the 30s and low 40s.

 There will continue to be a few scattered rain and mountain snow showers around tomorrow, especially in the higher terrain, as today’s disturbance departs our area.
-It is also going to be partly cloudy and a little warmer tomorrow as highs are going to be in the mid to upper 50s and low to mid 60s.
+It is also going to be partly cloudy and cool tomorrow as highs are going to be in the mid to upper 50s and low to mid 60s.
 There will also be a little breeze around tomorrow as sustained wind speeds are going to be between 5 and 20 mph.

 High pressure will bring beautiful weather to our area for Friday and the holiday weekend.
 From Friday through Monday, it is going to be partly to mostly sunny and mostly dry, just a couple stray PM showers/storms around on Friday and Saturday and some isolated PM showers and thunderstorms around on Monday.